-Food and beverage revenues increased \$3.2 million from the comparable period in 2010 due to \$7.8 million of revenues from our 2010 and 2011 acquisitions, partially offset by a decrease of \$4.6 million at our comparable hotels driven by both lower banquet revenue and lower outlet revenue.
-The lower banquet and outlet revenue is primarily attributable to the lower group room nights.
-Also contributing to the decrease was the partial closure of Frenchman's Reef during the period for the renovation project.
-Other revenues, which primarily represent spa, golf, parking and attrition and cancellation fees, increased \$0.8 million, which is due to \$1.1 million of revenues from our 2010 and 2011 acquisitions and lower attrition and cancellation fees at our comparable hotels.
+Food and beverage revenues increased \$4.5 million from the comparable period in 2010, which is due to a \$10.8 million increase in revenues from our 2010 and 2011 acquisitions, offset by a decrease of \$6.3 million at our comparable hotels driven by \$4.8 million lower food and beverage revenue at Frenchman's Reef due to the partial closure in May 2011 for the renovation project and lower banquet revenue and outlet revenue at our other comparable hotels.
+The lower banquet and outlet revenue is primarily attributable to a combination of the lower group room nights and the lower spending by groups at the hotels.
+Other revenues, which primarily represent spa, golf, parking and attrition and cancellation fees, increased \$2.0 million, which is primarily due to our 2010 and 2011 acquisitions.